zeratullich/rocketmq-operator/README.md

 ### Prepare Volume Persistence
 Before RocketMQ deployment, you may need to do some preparation steps for RocketMQ data persistence.

-Currently we provide several options for your RocketMQ data persistence: `EmptyDir`, `HostPath` and `NFS`, which can be configured in CR files, for example in `rocketmq.zeratullich.org_v1beta1_nameservice_cr.yaml`:
+Currently we provide several options for your RocketMQ data persistence: `EmptyDir`, `HostPath` and `StorageClass`, which can be configured in CR files, for example in `rocketmq.zeratullich.org_v1beta1_nameservice_cr.yaml`:
 ```
 ...
- # storageMode can be EmptyDir, HostPath, NFS
+ # storageMode can be EmptyDir, HostPath, StorageClass(NFS Ceph GlusterFS)
-  storageMode: NFS
+  storageMode: StorageClass
 ...
 ```
 If you choose `EmptyDir`, you don't need to do extra preparation steps for data persistence.
 But the data storage life is the same with the pod's life, if the pod is deleted you may lost the data.